Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 Caroline Cellars is a very popular winery that is perfect for a more casual winery experience.
 Their interior is all wooden, and they serve pub food in their cozy, rustic restaurant.
 That’s what they’re going for here, a more laid-back winery experience as opposed to fancy and upscale.

-They’re family owned and named after the owner’s mom, Caroline, who first helped them buy the land to start this vineyard in the 70s.
+They’re family-owned and named after the owner’s mom who first helped them buy the land to start this vineyard in the 70s.
 By visiting here, you’re welcomed by a generation-old family business.
 They have a very cute gift shop too.
-I have yet to visit Caroline Cellars but have heard nothing but good things about them, and its on my list!
+I have yet to visit Caroline Cellars but have heard nothing but good things about them, and along with Between the Lines; it’s next on my list.

 Where to Stay in Niagara on the Lake